ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/uarte-implementation.md

 ### Step 1: Check Documentation.

-The UART protocol requires four pins, they are usually labelled:
+The UART protocol requires up to four pins, two are mandatory, additional two are optional. they are usually labelled:
 * RXD
 * TXD
-* CTS
+* CTS (optional)
-* RTS
+* RTS (optional)

+We will only use the mandatory ones.

 ✅ Check the [User Guide in section 7.2](https://infocenter.nordicsemi.com/topic/ug_nrf52840_dk/UG/dk/vir_com_port.html) to find to find out which pins are reserved for these and what their configuration needs to be.